jarviscanada/jarvis_data_eng_HarikrishnaPillai/linux_sql/README.md

 The function of this script is to supply usage statistics to our database.
 This includes ***timestamp, host id, memory free, cpu idle, cpu kernel, disk io, disk available***

 ##### Usage
-These parameters can be easily obtained using linux commands like lscpu, vmstat, grep ?
+These parameters can be easily obtained using linux commands like lscpu, vmstat, grep.....

 This script allows the data to be inserted into our database it supplies the essentials like ***port number , username, password, database name***
 ```